kch349/connect-four-cli/README.md

 ```
 java -cp "./bin" ConnectFourTest testFileWin.txt outFileWin.txt
 ```
+This will create the file outFileWin.txt in the top directory.

 Then compare output to the expected file (note > for marking input lines will also show up in output).
+If nothing is reported, the output matches expected.
 ```
 diff expectedFileWin.txt outFileWin.txt
 ```